Countly/countly-sdk-documentation/cordova/current.md

   <strong><span class="wysiwyg-font-size-large">Ionic</span></strong>
 </p>
 <p>
-  Add Countly SDK in your Ionic project using following commands:
+  Add Countly SDK in your Ionic project using following commands:<br>
   <strong>Note: </strong>use the latest SDK version currently available, not specifically
   the one shown in the sample below.
 </p>